-25. Mission factors are intended to compensate troop/police contributors for extreme operating conditions in the mission area, where conditions impose significant and additional hardship, and are to be applied to the lease rates as follows:

-(a) An extreme environmental condition factor not to exceed 5 per cent of the reimbursement rates for major equipment and for self-sustainment;

-(b) An intensified operational conditions factor not to exceed 5 per cent of the reimbursement rates for major equipment and for self-sustainment;

-(c) A hostile action/forced abandonment factor not to exceed 5 per cent of the reimbursement rates for self-sustainment and the spare parts element (or half of the maintenance rate) included in the wet lease rate.

-26. These factors will be determined by the Technical Survey Team at the initiation of the mission.
-Mission factors are specific to each peacekeeping mission.19 Different mission factors may be calculated and applied to different geographic areas, within a mission area, if recommended.
-The regions and mission factors may be determined by the Technical Survey Team and reviewed during the different phases of the mission.20 These factors are subject to change depending on the prevailing conditions in the mission area.
-The United Nations or troop/police contributors can request a review of the mission factors whenever the conditions in the mission have changed sufficiently to warrant a review.21
+- 25. Mission factors are intended to compensate troop/police contributors for extreme operating conditions in the mission area, where conditions impose significant and additional hardship, and are to be applied to the lease rates as follows: - (a) An extreme environmental condition factor not to exceed 5 per cent of the reimbursement rates for major equipment and for self-sustainment; - (b) An intensified operational conditions factor not to exceed 5 per cent of the reimbursement rates for major equipment and for self-sustainment; - (c) A hostile action/forced abandonment factor not to exceed 5 per cent of the reimbursement rates for self-sustainment and the spare parts element (or half of the maintenance rate) included in the wet lease rate. - 26.
+Mission factors, which may vary for different regions within the mission area, may be determined by the technical survey team and should be reviewed during the different phases of the mission.
+The factors are subject to change depending on changes to the mission mandate and the prevailing conditions in the mission area, subject to modalities contained in chapter 7.20 The United Nations or troop/police contributors can request a review of the mission factors whenever the conditions in the mission have changed sufficiently to warrant a review.21